-Strengths Students with disabilities either "Met Improvement Target" or "Met 6 % Improvement Target"Excellent Performance!
-Challenges Meeting the emotional needs of our economically disadvantaged students has become an increasing challenge as evidenced by the number of mental health Decome an increasing chancing as evidenced by the number of inclital health
+Challenges Meeting the emotional needs of our economically disadvantaged students has become an increasing challenge as evidenced by the number of mental health referrals made to APEX and counseling services.

 3. NEEDS IDENTIFICATION AND ROOT CAUSE ANALYSIS

 3.2 Identification and Prioritization of Overarching Needs